scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 #Critical Thinking: Work Sheet#

 If you haven't read Ch.
 1.3 of the textbook, stop.
 Please read that first before turning to this handout, which is a summary/supplement to the textbook.
 You will find some self-assessment exercises below.
-The answer key is on Blackboard.
+The answer key is on the website.

 ### Arguments